nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 $\dfrac{d}{dt}x(t) = log(T) e^{log(T) t} x(0)$.

 This can be read as: to find the first derivative (tangent vector) of the point at time t, start with the initial position of the point, transform it with the interpolated transform at time t, and then multiply it by the log of the transform.
-This is using column vector notation, so you should read the operations right-to-left: the initial position of the point is $x(0)$, the interpolated transform is $e^{log(T) t}$, and the log of the transform is $log(T)$.
+This is using column vector notation, so you should read the operations as happening right-to-left: the initial position of the point is $x(0)$, the interpolated transform is $e^{log(T) t}$, and the log of the transform is $log(T)$.

 You can think of $e^{log(T) t}$ as a kind of operator that maps points from their initial position to their new position at time t.
 I like to think of the matrix exponential as like integration.
 At time 0, $e^{log(T) t}$ is the identity matrix (because $e^0=I$ for matrix exponentials); at time 1.0, $e^{log(T) t}$ is the original transform matrix T (because $e^{log(T)}=T$).